-Considering the complexity of ecological, economic and social factors in areas originally occupied by the Atlantic Forest, the evaluation of restoration initiatives in the biome through sustainability indicators is an important step to settle an integrated view of the restoration.
+Given the complexity of these indicators in the area originally covered by the Atlantic Forest, the evaluation of restoration initiatives in this biome through sustainability indicators represents an important step to consolidate a more integrated perspective of restoration.

-The partners of the project “The successful restoration assessment through sustainability indicators: the case of Rio de Janeiro” are: Pontifical Catholic University of Rio de Janeiro (PUC-Rio), Columbia University, International Institute for Sustainability (IIS), Jardim Botânico Research Institute of Botanical Garden of Rio de Janeiro (Botanical Garden) and the Environment Secretary of the city of Rio de Janeiro (SMAC).
+The partners of the project “Restoration Assessment through sustainability indicators: Rio de Janeiro Case” are Pontifícia Universidade Católica do Rio de Janeiro (PUC-Rio), Columbia University, International Institute for Sustainability (IIS), Jardim Botânico Research Institute of Rio de Janeiro (JBRJ), and Rio de Janeiro’s Municipal Environmental Sectrariat (SMAC).